Starkovsky/laravel-mix-php/README.md

 # laravel-mix-php
-PHP Function for not @laravel project
+PHP Function for @laravel-mix outside @laravel project

 # Use in Project
 Add mix() to your page: